 addressSubFiledSchemas.add(new FieldSchema("street",FieldType.KEYWORD));

-// Create a schema for each child row of the user nested field.
-Each child row contains three fields of different primitive field types and one nested field named address.
-The path specified by user can be used to query data of fields in a child row.
+// Create a schema for each child row of the Nested field user.
+Each child row contains three fields of different primitive data types and one Nested field named address.
+The path specified by the Nested field user can be used to query data of fields in a child row.

 List<FieldSchema> subFieldSchemas = new ArrayList<>();